Skip to main content

 Materials associated with this work are currently FOUO.

-This 2011 U.S. Department of Justice National Drug Intelligence Center report-- prepared by Carnevale Associates, LLC. and Simeone Associates, Inc.-- examines the economic cost of illicit drug use in America, concluding that such use cost the U.S. $193 billion in 2007.
+This 2011 U.S. Department of Justice National Drug Intelligence Center report prepared by Carnevale Associates, LLC. and Simeone Associates, Inc. examines the economic cost of illicit drug use in America in three areas: crime, health, and productivity.
+The report concludes that such use cost the U.S. $193 billion in 2007.